Survival Food Storage … Ingredients Matter.

 Another important aspect of emergency food to take into consideration is the preparation of different types of food storage.

-Many Survival Food options are based on the assumption that when you use them you will have power and a method of cooking.
+Many Survival Food Storage options are based on the assumption that when you use them you will have power and a method of cooking.
 Some examples of these options are bulk dry items like grains and legumes.
 It is possible that power will be available in an emergency situation, but often natural disasters involve the loss of power for periods of time.

-Think through what conditions might be like if you are forced to live off of your Survival Food and have no power or electricity.
+Think through what conditions might be like if you are forced to live off of your Survival Food Storage and have no power or electricity.
 Baking bread and using your wheat may be difficult to do.
 Unless you have alternative cooking methods, heating water and boiling anything will be impossible.
 For these reasons, you may want to consider starting with easy-to-prepare meals as a foundation for your food storage.
 Meals that are ready to eat or meals that only require water to be ready are some examples.
 These options might be much more feasible in a crisis situation.

 The bottom line is that it’s important to know what goes into your food storage food.
 You are taking the time to buy emergency food; why not also take the time to do some research on the food you are buying to be sure it will contribute to the health and well- being of you and your family in a disaster.